Guide to UGC Creators: How to Work With UGC Creators in 2025 | Collabstr

 1. Identify the Type of UGC Creator You Want

-2. Find a Marketing Platform For UGC Creators
+2. Find a Marketing Platform for UGC Creators

-3. Search For UGC Creators in Your Niche
+3. Search for UGC Creators in Your Niche

 Then, click on ‘category’ and choose a niche.
 If your niche isn’t among the suggestions, type it in the search bar.
 You should get new recommendations based on your search.
 When you’re done, click the search icon to get your results.